spirosoik/AndroidArchitecturePadawans/README.md

 Important note: You must not send back to the presentation layer the Data Object (DTO of retrofit) because you need to have a business object with business rules (Domain layer in MVP architecture), that's why we need DataMappers which will convert the DTO to BO.

+## Architecture
+* Event-Driven architecture with Otto
+* Dependncy injection with Dagger2

 ## Libraries
 * [Retrofit 1.9.0](http://square.github.io/retrofit/)